We maximize patient recoveries

 We strongly believe in the synergies between technologies, human intervention and a motivating environment.

-Our physicians use sophisticated sensor-based technologies as accurate and continuous assessment tools to provide patients with a therapeutic protocol which is tailored towards restoring lost function.
+Our therapists use sophisticated sensor-based technologies as accurate and continuous assessment tools to provide patients with a therapeutic protocol which is tailored towards restoring lost function.

 Patient success stories